 Our groups are mainly held in various locations around Ware and some are held in Standon.

 All the groups are self-funding.
 There may be a charge to cover the costs of specialised tutors / guides and / or the hiring of the venue and some groups may provide materials and printed handouts for use in their sessions.

 To find out whether or not any costs are involved before joining a particular group why not visit its web page.

 Are there any events for new members?

 New members will be invited to a new members coffee morning within the first few months of joining.
 This is a good opportunity to get to know fellow new members, meet some of the Committee / Group Leaders and to ask questions in a relaxed and informal setting.
-As a follow-on to the welcome coffee mornings you can join a Newbies (friends) group where you can swap ideas and experiences of various groups.

 How can I get involved?